Skip to main content

 Use this file to discover all available pages before exploring further.

-Our Text-to-Speech API includes many parameters that can be bewildering to developers who have not worked with audio before.
-In general, you should try to use the same encoding and sample rate across your entire audio pipeline, including telephony and device outputs.
+This page explains how to configure output_format for TTS responses (container, encoding, and sample_rate).
+In general, use a consistent encoding and sample rate across your audio pipeline (telephony, playback, and storage) to avoid unnecessary transcoding and quality loss.
 If you’re saving audio samples, we recommend using the Text-to-Speech (Bytes) API with output_format.container: "wav" or output_format.container: "mp3" so audio players can automatically detect the encoding and sample rate.

 Reference